Real-Life Locations That Inspired “Your Name”

 Which “Your Name” Sites Are Worth Visiting?

 While Mitsuha’s countryside town of Itomori is fictional, many of the locations in this beautiful film are based on real life locations throughout Japan and have become popular destinations with fans of the movie.
-For those looking to complete a “Your Name pilgrimage tour” of your own, we’ve compiled a list of 6 interesting and accessible locations across Japan.
+For those looking to complete a “Your Name pilgrimage tour” of your own, we’ve compiled a list of interesting and accessible locations across Japan in the 4 main locations of Tokyo, Takayama, Nagoya and Nagano.

 The backdrop for Taki and Okudera-senpai’s date is the restaurant in The National Art Center located in Tokyo known as “Salon de the Rond.”